-Key Stages d by North Warwickshire Borough Council Opportunities for Engagement Evidence Gathering/identification of issues and options The council gathers relevant social, economic and environmental information, to establish a comprehensive evidence base.
+Development Plan Documents produced by North Warwickshire Borough Council Key Stages Opportunities for Engagement Evidence Gathering/identification of issues and options The council gathers relevant social, economic and environmental information, to establish a comprehensive evidence base.
 This evidence base is maintained as suitable and the council will provide notifications when any new evidence is published to encourage involvement in the early stages of plan making.
 This evidence helps to identify opportunities and constraints.
 Technical studies and topic papers may be prepared, drawing on monitoring of existing policies, any strategic requirements and relevant data.
-Consultation on the identification of issues and options or particular elements of the evidence base may also be undertaken at this point - please see Regulation 18 Consultation below The Council will: Consult statutory bodies about the scope of sustainability appraisal (inc. Strategic Environmental Assessment) and relevant issues at an early stage.
+Consultation on the identification of issues and options or particular elements of the evidence base may also be undertaken The Council will: Consult statutory bodies about the scope of sustainability appraisal (inc. Strategic Environmental Assessment) and relevant issues at an early stage.
 Ensure targeted and early involvement of agencies and infrastructure providers to inform the technical studies and identification of issues and options.
 Carry out its 'duty to co-operate' on issues which extend beyond the borough boundary with an agreed list of organisations including neighbouring authorities and infrastructure providers.
 Undertake ongoing informal consultation with key stakeholders, such as town/parish councils, interest groups, landowners/ developers.
-Notify relevant consultees, including everyone on the planning policy consultation database, when new evidence is available where appropriate.
-Make available all relevant evidence on the council's website and use social media, local media etc. to raise awareness of any issues and options consultations Carry out targeted consultation on relevant evidence base studies and in relation to the identification of issues and options if appropriate.
+Notify relevant consultees, including everyone on the planning policy consultation database, when new evidence is available.
+Make available all relevant evidence on the council's website and use social media, local media etc. to raise awareness of any issues and options consultations Carry out targeted consultation on relevant evidence base studies and in relation to the identification of issues and options.
 Carry out public workshops/events as appropriate (maybe on Zoom/Teams) depending on the evidence gathered and options being considered and consulted upon.
-Regulation 18 Consultation The Issues and Options or draft plan is approved for the purposes of formal public consultation (minimum of six weeks) and sets out the key issues, along with the options for addressing them.
+Formal consultation on issues and options for a new DPD will be undertaken in line with consultation arrangements for a draft plan set out below.
+Regulation 18 Consultation The draft plan is approved for the purposes of formal public consultation (minimum of six weeks) and sets out the key issues, along with the options for addressing them.
 It will include preferred options where appropriate.
 The Council will: Email to specific, general and all other consultees who the council consider may have an interest, including everyone on the planning policy consultation database.
-Make consultation documents available on the council's website, by appointment at the Council House and other locations as considered.
+Make consultation documents available on the council's website, by appointment at the Council House and other locations as considered